 Ballad of a Thin Man

 Like a Rolling Stone

-Please turn on the sound: while Bob is tuning his guitar, you can flip the 14 page special Olympia programme; scroll down to see the still images.
+Please click on the image and turn on the sound: while listening to Bob tuning his guitar, you can flip the 14-page special Olympia programme; scroll down to see the still images.

 Here are some memorabilia of this legendary concert: Many thanks to Robert Schlockoff for the scans.